Jyugo-15/VGAS/Readme.md

 ## Data

 The pipeline targets LIBERO/LeRobot-style datasets.
 See `data/README.md` for dataset preparation and reward annotation utilities.
 Update dataset paths in the shell scripts and/or command-line arguments to match your local setup.

+For critic ranking diagnostics, you can optionally provide a separate dataset root with `--eval-ranking-full-dataset-root`.
+This path is used only for offline ranking eval and is not required for training.

+Our `separate dataset` is not from a different source.
+It is re-split from the original full LIBERO dataset:

+- The original full LIBERO dataset contains tasks from four suites.
+- We reorganize it into four suite-specific subsets: `libero_object`, `libero_goal`, `libero_spatial`, and `libero_10`.
+- `--dataset-root` is your training root.
+- `--eval-ranking-full-dataset-root` is an optional offline ranking-eval reference root, typically pointing to the suite-split dataset derived from the same full LIBERO source.

 ## Training (Critic / Q-Chunk-Former)